suyash-boop/wizard3-o/README.md

 - 📨 **Contact Us Form**
   Sleek and functional contact form for visitors to connect with us directly.
-  The data of the contact form is sent to our Discord server via Webhooks: [Join Discord Server](https://discord.gg/bxnAezT4fK)
+  The data of the contact form is sent to our Discord server via Webhooks: [Discord Server](https://discord.gg/bxnAezT4fK)

 - 🧼 **Clean, Scalable Codebase**
   Modular folder structure, reusable components, and clean logic — optimized for scalability and collaboration.